havardp/chip8/README.md

 ﻿# Chip8 Emulator
 This emulator is written in C++, using SDL2 for graphics, audio and keyboard input handling.
-My motivation for developing this emulator was mainly as an introductory project to learn C++, as well as gaining experience with how emulator works, which I've been interested in for some time.
+My motivation for developing this emulator was mainly as an introductory project to learn C++, as well as gaining experience with how emulation works, which I've been interested in for some time.

 ![Image of emulator running Breakout game](images/gameplay.png)